 Finally, I got connected and saw that there were fourteen incoming messages, thirteen of which were probably either perverted or offering a diploma online.
 I hated having to share an account with my parents, but there wasn't anything I could do about it.
 Then, I saw an email with the subject line: Pokemon Ark.
 I opened the message and read it, my heart beating faster with each word.
-This could be my chance to finally escape from the hell I'd been living in for the last twelve years.
-Don't get me wrong - my foster parents were OK, but they weren't the kind of people to have kids of their own if you know what I mean . . .
+This could be my chance to finally escape from the hell I'd been living in for the past twelve years.
+Don't get me wrong.
+My foster parents were OK, but they weren't the kind of people to have kids of their own if you know what I mean.

-The last line was the shocker - only one human-sized or smaller Pokemon per passenger.
+The last line was the shocker: only one human-sized or smaller Pokemon per passenger.
 I cursed silently, wondering how I would ever choose between my beloved Pokemon, how I could decide who lived and who died.
-I retrieved my Poke Balls from my dresser drawer - Ninetales or Espeon?
+I retrieved my Poke Balls from my dresser drawer.
+Ninetales or Espeon?

 I only had three days to reach Viridian, so I decided to leave that night.
 I packed the bare essentials in a backpack and vetoed sneaking out the window since it was about twenty feet from the ground with no convenient trees nearby.
-I would have to slip out the front door - wonderful.
+I would have to slip out the front door.
+Wonderful.

 I tiptoed through the house silently, carefully avoiding the creaky board in the middle of the living room.
 I left a note in the kitchen, explaining where I had gone and apologising for the way I'd left.
 I was nearly through the door when someone grabbed my arm and roughly pulled me back inside.
-"Where do you think you're going?" my father growled.
-I knew he knew because my note was in his hand.
+"Where do you think you're going?" my father demanded.
+I knew he knew where I was going because my note was in his hand.
 I decided silence was the best answer, but I was wrong.

 My cheek stung where he slapped me, but I refused to let him see that it hurt.
-I glared at him defiantly, waiting for his next move - my apparent lack of fear seemed to make him angrier, though.
+I glared at him defiantly, waiting for his next move.
+My apparent lack of fear seemed to make him angrier, though.

 His eyes widened in surprise as Ninetales materialised in front of him.
-"That's right - I have a Pokemon," I told him.
+"That's right; I have a Pokemon," I told him.
 "You tried to keep me restrained, but you failed.
-Now, Ninetales and I are leaving - we have an Ark to catch.
+Now, Ninetales and I are leaving; we have an Ark to catch."

 We walked away, Ninetales growling until the city lights had long faded away.
 Unconsciously, my hand slipped into my pocket and fingered my second Poke Ball.
-I hadn't made my decision yet, but I hoped I wouldn't have to. . .
+I hadn't made my decision yet, but I hoped I wouldn't have to.

 I regretted not having said a proper goodbye to anyone, but it wasn't like I'd ever really been close to anyone except Wobbuffet.
-I wondered if the Pokemon actually liked me or simply followed me out of sheer dumb loyalty - after all, Wobbuffets aren't exactly famous for their intelligence.
+I wondered if he actually liked me or simply followed me out of dumb loyalty; after all, Wobbuffets aren't exactly famous for their intelligence.
 Nonetheless, I liked him better than practically any human being and I was glad he was coming on this journey with me.

 My legs throbbed and my feet had gone numb long ago.
-Ninetales had offered to carry me several times, but I'd refused until I collapsed just outside Olivine.
+Ninetales had offered to carry me on her back several times, but I'd refused until I collapsed just outside Olivine.
 It wasn't really that far from Ecruteak to Olivine, but we were pushing ourselves hard and fast.
 Ninetales had to carry me the rest of the way.

-When I arrived at the Pokemon Center, I left Ninetales and Espeon with Nurse Joy to get a couple of hours' rest while I went to get tickets to Kanto - a special ferry had been reserved for people going on the Ark.
+When I arrived at the Pokemon Center, I left Ninetales and Espeon with Nurse Joy to get a couple of hours' rest while I went to get tickets to Kanto; a special ferry had been reserved for people going on the Ark.
 I decided to have a little rest myself and curled up on a bench.

 Nearby, a guy was talking to his Wobbuffet who seemed to have gone to sleep long ago.
 I dozed off to the snoring of various people and Pokemon.

 "Time to go, Wobbuffet," I said as I started to walk towards the docked boat.
 As I walked up to the door, I realised something was missing and turned to see Wobbuffet still standing in the middle of the floor.
 "Wobbuffet, come on!
 This is the most important event in your life and you're gonna miss it!"

-Then, I noticed a girl asleep on a bench - she was obviously part of the project and must have slept through the announcement.
+Then, I noticed a girl asleep on a bench.
+She was obviously part of the project and must have slept through the announcement.
 I wasn't about to leave an innocent person to die just because they hadn't woken up in time, so I walked over to wake her up.
 "Um . . . wake up, please," I said as I shook her.

 "W - what's going on?" she asked, rubbing her eyes.

 "Well, you have about two minutes to get to the boat outside before you're left behind on a dying planet.
 She looked around at the empty Pokemon Centre and blinked a couple of times.
 "You know, the Ark," I reminded her.

-"Oh, right - yeah.
+"Oh, right, yeah.
 We'd better go."
 Then she stood up and looked around again.
 "I left my Pokemon with Nurse Joy and now she's gone!" she exclaimed.

 "Well, maybe they're . . ."
 I started.
 But she was way ahead of me.
-She ran over to the door to the treatment centre and disappeared through it, calling to her Ninetales and Espeon.
+She ran over to the door to the treatment room and disappeared through it, calling to her Ninetales and Espeon.
 "I guess I'll see you on the boat then," I said to the swinging door.

 "You have all been assigned a cabin, the number of which is printed on your boarding pass," the Captain explained.
-"If an emergency situation arises, you will be told to return to your cabins immediately and remain there while the Crew sort it out. . ."
+"If an emergency situation arises, you will be told to return to your cabins immediately and remain there while the Crew sort it out."

-I turned my boarding pass over and saw the words Cabin N22 printed in black ink.
+I turned my boarding pass over and saw the words: Cabin N22 printed on it in black ink.
 All I had to do now was find out where I was going to be stationed for the duration of this long voyage.
 I was looking for someone who might be able to tell me where I was supposed to be, when I ran into two of my fellow passengers.

 They were a boy and a girl and I decided I'd better introduce myself.

 In all my life, I'd never seen anything that even came close to describing the spaceport at Viridian.
 "This place is amazing!"
 I told Marle.
 "It's . . . it's . . ."

-"It's a Pokemon Centre, Jack - just like the one in Olivine, only this one has a sign on the door saying Viridian Spaceport," she told me flatly, watching various members of the Crew walking round handing out passes.
+"It's a Pokemon Centre, Jack, just like the one in Olivine, only this one has a sign on the door saying: Viridian Spaceport," she told me flatly, watching various members of the Crew walking round handing out passes.

-"But, still - I mean we're standing in a real Spaceport here!"
+"But, still.
+I mean we're standing in a real spaceport here!"

-"Whatever you say," Marle said, nervously glancing at the two Poke Balls in her hand - she still hadn't decided which one to take.
+"Whatever you say," Marle said, nervously glancing at the two Poke Balls in her hand; she still hadn't decided which one to take.
 While she tried to decide which of her Pokemon to abandon, I continued to look round in awe.
-Consequently, neither of us saw the girl until she was standing barely a foot away introducing herself.
+Consequently, neither of us saw the girl until she was standing barely a foot away, introducing herself.

-"Hi - my name's Emily.
+"Hi.
+My name's Emily.
 What are yours?"

 "Marle," said Marle without looking up.

 I stopped admiring the interior design of this place long enough to manage a smile in Emily's direction.
 "I'm Jack," I said.
-"Isn't this place amazing!"
+"Isn't this place amazing?!"

-"People, it's a Pokemon Centre with a bit of silver foil slapped over the main desk - it isn't scary or amazing or anything like that!"
+"People, it's a Pokemon Centre with a bit of silver foil slapped over the main desk.
+It isn't scary or amazing or anything like that!"
 Marle said, tucking her Poke Balls into her pocket.

 "I didn't mean the place, I meant what it stands for," Emily told her.
 "Leaving everything behind . . ."

 The rain was coming down hard; the water streaming down the windscreen limited my vision so much that I completely missed my house and struck the neighbour's mailbox.
 Cursing, I backed into the driveway and sprinted indoors before I could get much wetter.
 "I'm home!"
 I called.
 "Jane?
 You around here?"

-There was food on the table, the lights were on and the tv was going full blast.
-I knew that, if she had gone out, Jane would have cleaned up first - she was obsessed with keeping the house immaculate.
+There was food on the table, the lights were on and the TV was going full blast.
+I knew that, if she had gone out, Jane would have cleaned up first; she was obsessed with keeping the house immaculate.

 I crept into the living room and found her with a single tear rolling down her face.
 She looked at me with pained eyes, her mouth moving but no sound coming out.
 "Hey, Jane, what's wrong?"
 I asked, sitting next to her.